EthylOH/EthylOH-Python/lessons/chapter-7/chapter-7.md

 ### 4. Challenge

 Ask the user for two different numbers.
 Convert them to Integers or Floats.
-Then, print the result of adding, subtracting, multiplying, and dividing those two numbers all in the same program.
+Then, print the result of adding, subtracting, multiplying, and dividing those two numbers.

 ### 5. Solution